paaraujo/paaraujo.github.io/papers.md

-Below you will find some of my publications, please, access my Google Scholer profile for a complete list of references.
+Below you will find some of my publications, please, access my Google Scholar profile for a complete list of references.
 * * *

 <div class="profile-table">